-Sample Waiver Form Ι, with Student ID # hereby acknowledge that I will be taking up the course for the first term.
+I, with Student ID # hereby acknowledge that I will be taking up the course for the first term.
 I understand that I have the right to transfer credits that I have earned from another institution or challenge the credits through a written and practical examination but I agree to repeat this course.
-If I have received, read Career Center, Inc. and understood the credit granting policy of Student Signa ture Ī Direc tor's Si gnature fail to successfully complete this course I can no longer ask to transfer my credits.
+If I fail to successfully complete this course I can no longer ask to transfer my credits.